 Nowadays, humanitarian contexts are constantly changing and are becoming more and more complex.
 Emergencies occur in places affected by underdevelopment, involved in armed conflicts or facing natural disasters or endemics.
 Each of these situations requires a specific and adapted response.
 Humanitarian workers are at the front line of these contexts and therefore have to display a variety of skills and competencies to cope with them.

-CERAH – as a unique and innovative academic platform for humanitarian action – has been contributing for 20 years to the strengthening of humanitarian professionals’ competencies and institutions’ capacity to respond to humanitarian action’s challenges.
+As a unique and innovative academic centre for humanitarian action – has been contributing for 20 years to the strengthening of humanitarian professionals’ competencies and institutions’ capacity to respond to humanitarian action’s challenges.

 education and Research

-CERAH offers post-graduate joint degrees (Master, Diploma and Certificate of Advanced Studies) for humanitarian professionals as well as Short Thematic Courses (TSC).
+The centre offers post-graduate joint degrees (Master, Diploma and Certificate of Advanced Studies) for humanitarian professionals as well as Executive Short Courses (ESC).

 The completion of a degree must be in line with the high Swiss academic standards as they are given by both well known institutions: the Graduate Institute of International and Development Studies (IHEID) and the University of Geneva (UNIGE).

-Courses are provided by lecturers from both institutions as well as from humanitarian organizations' representatives in order to simultaneously cover the theoretical part of CERAH's programmes and a real insight vision of international organizations.
+Courses are provided by lecturers from both institutions as well as from humanitarian organizations' representatives in order to simultaneously cover the theoretical part of our programmes and a real insight into the role and vision of international organizations.

 Geneva - at the heart of humanitarian action